11cafe/comfyui-workspace-manager/README.md

   - 1click install models from civitai to `models/` subfolder of the matching model type
   - Browse installed models with thumbnail image
   - drag and drop to insert "load model_type" node into workflow
-  - automatic detect and install missing models for workflow from civit ai and hugging face
+  - automatic search for missing models of workflow from civit ai and hugging face
 - **🖼️Image Gallery**: Every image/video you generate will be saved in the gallery of the current workflow.
 You can set any image in the gallery as the cover photo of the workflow
 - **Settings**:
   - Dark/light mode
-  - My workflows save directory
   - Customize Shortcuts:
     - Save: ⌨Shift+S
     - Save As:  ⌨Ctrl+Alt+S